Stephen Donaldson (activist): Demonstrations and incarcerations

 Even in jail, however, I could not escape those privileges.
 I was sent directly to cell block four, third floor — the privileged area where I could and did play chess with Gordon Liddy, where one-man rooms for 45 respectable prisoners were never locked.

 Liddy wrote in his autobiography that he heard that Donaldson worked for The Washington Post, suspected him of being in prison "to try to steal a march[(?)]" on Woodward and Bernstein by getting a first hand story", and expressed the wish that he be transferred elsewhere.

 However, Donaldson himself in "The Punk Who Wouldn't Shut Up", states that guard captain Clinton Cobb had him moved to the most dangerous cell-block in the prison and his subsequent rapes arranged as he believed him to be writing a piece on prison corruption for The Washington Post.
 On signing in, he had naively and honestly listed his profession as 'Journalist'.

 That night, Donaldson was lured into a cell by a prisoner who claimed that he and his friends wanted to 'discuss pacifism' with him in their cells.
 He was then anally and orally raped dozens of times by an estimated 45 male inmates.
-He suffered additional abuse a second night before he escaped from his tormentors (two of whom were pimping him to the others for cigarettes) and collapsed, sobbing, at the cell block gate where guards retrieved him.
+He suffered additional abuse a second night before he escaped from his tormentors (two of whom were pimping him to the others for cigarettes) and collapsed at the cell block gate where guards retrieved him.
 After a midnight examination at D.C.
 General Hospital (during which he remained handcuffed) he was returned to the jail hospital, untreated either for physical injury or emotional trauma.

 Donaldson later claimed that the guards told him he'd been deliberately set up by Captain Cobb.
 The following morning, Lucy Witt posted his bond and took him to a doctor.